brentp/methylcode/README.rst

 Limitations
 ===========

-  + when using bowtie, the reference size must be <= 1.8 Gigabases.
+  + when using bowtie, the reference size must be less than about 2 Gigabases.
     This limitation can be circumvented by splitting the reference into 2 smaller reference sequences.
 For example with human, splitting into 2 fasta files, one with chromosomes 1-9 and the other with chromosomes 10+ works well.
     This limitation does not exist when GSNAP is used as the aligner.